 The Centre for East Asian Studies, CEAS, is the only academic research centre in Finland that focuses on researching East Asian contemporary societies from the perspective of social sciences.

-The Centre has research expertise especially in politics, sociology and contemporary history of the region.
-CEAS offers three different study programmes and coordinates the Finnish University Network for Asian Studies (Asianet).
+CEAS has research expertise especially in politics, sociology and contemporary history of the region with a focus on China, South Korea, North Korea and Japan.
+CEAS offers three different study programmes and also coordinates the Finnish University Network for Asian Studies (Asianet).

 News and Events

 The Fifteenth Conference of the Nordic Association for the Study of Contemporary Japanese Society (NAJS), 23-24 May, 2019, CEAS, Turku, Finland.

 The Nordic Korean Studies Days (NKSD) is a five-day intensive Korean Studies course with lectures on topics including (pseudo)historiography, ghost stories, changing dynamics in family as well as politics in South and North Korea.
 It aims at bringing together students with an interest in Korea and teaching faculty of Nordic universities.
 The NKSD is generously supported by the Korea Foundation.
 Participation in the course, together with the required readings and a final presentation and a written research essay will be equivalent to 5 credits.

 Students from outside of Denmark will be hosted by students of Copenhagen University (www.tors.ku.dk) and transportation to Copenhagen will be provided.

 Send a motivation letter (Word file) by e-mail to Sabine Burghart (sabine.burghart[at]utu.fi) and include the following:

 1) Year of study, experience of Korean and other Asian Studies courses; experience of Korean language.